AlmirSalimov777/BlackSwan/readme.md

-# Overview of MakerDAO design ⬙
+# Overview of Maker design ⬙

-This page serves as a wiki for the MakerDAO design team.
-Its meant to serve both the community and internal Maker members.
-On this page you will find all assets, designs, research and contact details for the [Maker](https://makerdao.com/) design team.
+This page serves as a wiki for the Maker design team.
+It serves both the community and internal Maker members.
+On this page you will find assets, prototypes, research and contact details for the [Maker](https://makerdao.com/) design team.

 ## Contents
 [Design team →](https://github.com/hcdoe/Overview-of-MakerDAO-design#design-team)